How to Become a Speech-Language Pathologist in New Mexico

 • Motor Speech Disorders

-Program electives focus on specific patient populations, current trends in speech-language pathology, awareness of legislative issues, or other specialized topics.
-They might include:
+Program electives focus on specific patient populations, current trends, or specialized topics, such as:

 • Medical Speech-Language Pathology